 Understand what would make the business owner successful within their organization post-launch,

-It might be related to increasing the company’s revenue or profitability or it might be related to improving their customer satisfaction.
-The impact of customer happiness extends to a business’s overall growth.
-Delighted customers always bring more growth to any organization.
-A satisfied customer will bring in more revenue and it will lead to the success and growth of the company.
+It might be related to increasing the company’s revenue or profitability or it might be related to improving consumer satisfaction.
+The impact of client happiness extends to a business’s overall growth.

-Let’s understand why the customer awarded the project to the company.
+Let’s understand why the client awarded the project to the company.

-A customer always looks for an expert who is an expert in a particular domain.
-Meeting and satisfying customer needs is the first and foremost goal of any organization.
-In most cases, a company gets more projects or starts getting more projects when a customer is satisfied and content with the earlier projects that have been done, or is unsatisfied with the existing vendor.
+A customer always looks for an expert in a particular domain.
+Meeting and satisfying their needs is the first and foremost goal of any organization.
+In most cases, a company gets more projects or starts getting more projects when a client is satisfied and content with the earlier projects that have been done, or is unsatisfied with the existing vendor.
 In most cases, it is the former one.
-If the customer is happy with the work, there are increased chances of getting more projects.
+If they are happy with the work, there are increased chances of getting more projects.

 - Customer Requirement